aurora-opensource/xviz/docs/api-reference/server/overview.md

 ## Middleware components

 The middleware components are objects that will only define methods for the XVIZ messages they need to act upon.
-The interface for these methods is defined by the [XVIZServerMiddlewareStack](/docs/api-reference/server/xviz-server-middleware-stack.md).
+The [interface](/docs/api-reference/server/overview-middleware.md) for these methods is derived from the [XVIZServerMiddlewareStack](/docs/api-reference/server/xviz-server-middleware-stack.md).

 These components could operate on the messages and response, store session state in a shared